 Children learn individual skills and improve their movement agility when in Key Stage 1.
 The aim is that they are confident movers and comfortable with a ball by Key Stage 2.
 In Key Stage 2, the focus shifts to more teamwork and specialised skills.
 However, the children still work on their athletic ability.
 Over the last two years, the children’s rate of development has been extraordinary thanks to the programme in place and links that we have established.

-Swimming is taught across the school every week from Years 1 to 6.
+Swimming is taught across the school weekly in the Michaelmas and Trinity terms from Years 1 to 6.
 Four qualified swimming teachers teach the children in small groups and work on water confidence, stroke technique, stamina, water skills and water safety.
 Because of this intensive work, the children consistently reach outstanding levels of ability.